NuITTake/simple-level-log/README.md

 Test: Finished.
 ```

-## Example-2: Set level to INFO so that INFO, WARN, ERROR will be active.
-Turn on lower ranking methods like verbose.
-Notice that debug and trace methods in effect.
+## Example-2: How to make bulk chanage and how to control individual metohds

 ```
 const logger = require('simple-level-log/logger');